tramitit/guides/en/portugal/change_of_car_ownership.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to legally transfer vehicle ownership in Portugal from seller to buyer.
-Step-by-step process, required documents, and important details outlined here.
+description: Learn how to transfer car ownership legally in Portugal, including required documents, procedure steps, and potential penalties.
 draft: false
-meta_title: 'Change of Car Ownership in Portugal: Procedure & Docs'
+meta_title: Guide for Legal Change of Car Ownership in Portugal
-title: 'Change of Car Ownership in Portugal: Procedure & Docs'
+title: Guide for Legal Change of Car Ownership in Portugal
 translationKey: portugal-change_of_car_ownership
 ---

 ## Description
 ### What is it?